Sati Sulochana

 Sati Sulochana is a 1934 Indian Kannada-language film directed by Y. V. Rao.
 The film was released on 3 March 1934 and is the first talkie film in Kannada language.
 It is also the first film to be screened in the erstwhile Mysore Kingdom.

 It is a lost film.
 Though initially it was believed that the movie had 18 songs, a gramophone record jacket found in private archives showed that the movie had as many as 30 songs belying the notion that the first four Kannada talkie movies had no recorded sound tracks.

 Plot

 Sati Sulochana is based on the character Sulochana from the Ramayana.
 She is the wife of Indrajit and the daughter-in-law of Ravana, the demon-king in Ramayana.
 The film tries to portray the goings-on of the war between the Hindu god Rama and Ravana as seen from the point of view of Sulochana.
 Ravana abducts Rama's wife Sita to his kingdom of Lanka, drawing Rama into a war.
 In the course of the war, Rama's brother Lakshmana is knocked unconscious by an arrow from Indrajit and is revived by a medicinal herb called Sanjeevani.
-The revived Lakshmana kills Indrajit and makes Sulochana a widow.
-Ravana's defeat by Lord Rama and the killing of Indrajit is viewed through the eyes of Sulochana.
-Unable to bear the pain of husband's death, Sulochana commits sati sacrifice.
+The revived Lakshmana kills Indrajit, making Sulochana a widow.
+Ravana's defeat by Rama and the killing of Indrajit is viewed through the eyes of Sulochana.
+Unable to bear the pain of her husband's death, Sulochana kills herself in sati self-immolition.